fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 No manual, but still documented:
 [cockpit](https://cockpit-project.org/)

 ## Hands-on

 ### What you will learn:

 In this codelab, you will learn

-* how to use the iperf3 programm
+- how to use the iperf3 programm
-* how to generate workload with iperf3
+- how to generate workload with iperf3

 ### What you will need:

 In this codelab, you will need the following tools:

-* iperf3
+- iperf3

 ### Scenario

 In this codelab, the GuestOS is a Virtual Machine with 2 CPU Cores and 4 GB RAM.
-The GuestOS is based on Debian 11.0 (Bullseye) with Linux kernel version 5.10.0-8-amd64.
+The GuestOS is based on Debian with Linux kernel version 5.10.0-8-amd64.
 The VM is installed and running on the Linux-based Hypervisor VirtualBox, Version 6.1.16 r140961 (QT 5.11.3).
-The HostOS is based on Debian 10 (Buster) with Linux Kernel version 4.19.0-17-amd64.
+The HostOS is based on Debian with Linux Kernel version 4.19.0-17-amd64.
 The Host hardware is HP Prodesk 400 G1 DN with a Intel Core i3-4160T CPU@3.10GHz, 16GB RAM, and an Intenso SATA III Top 512GB.

 ### Test Run

 To start the server, run iperf3 on the HostOS with the following option:

 ```
 iperf3 -s
 ```

 Where,

-* -s -  Run iperf3 in server mode. iperf3 can handle multiple client requests.
+- -s - Run iperf3 in server mode. iperf3 can handle multiple client requests.

 To start the client, run iperf3 on the GuestOS with the following option by specifying the server's ip address

 ```
 iperf3 -c 192.168.7.187
 ```

 Where,

-* -s 192.168.7.11 - Run iperf3 in client mode, connecting to an iperf3 server running on host with IP 192.168.10.2.
+- -s 192.168.7.11 - Run iperf3 in client mode, connecting to an iperf3 server running on host with IP 192.168.10.2.

 ### Sample output